There are thousands of B2B sales books out there. It seems everyone’s writing sales books, and not all sales books will help you.

 “As part of my role as a leader and founder of my firm I am responsible for all sales.
 I also consult with salespeople, provide marketing and communications training and develop sales strategies with companies.

-One of the best books that I have read on the topic of sales relates to the negotiation element of sales.
+One of the best sales books that I have read relates to the negotiation element of sales.
 The book “Never Split the Difference: Negotiating as if your life depended on it” by Former head FBI Hostage Negotiator Chris Voss is superb.

 All salespeople, manager, business leaders and negotiators (parents too) should read this book, and keep it as a reference.
 I have read once and listened to it twice.”